Framework-R-D/phlex-design/doc/algorithms.rst

 5. The specification(s) of the data product(s) created by the algorithm
 6. The data category where the input data products are found and the output data products are to be placed

-The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :ref:`section on HOF operators <hof_operators:HOF operators>` for specific interface).
+The set of information required by the framework for registering an algorithm largely depends on the HOF being used (see the :ref:`section on HOF operators <algorithms:HOF operators>` for specific interface).
 However, in general, the registration code will specify which data products are required/produced by the algorithm :dune:`1.1 Algorithm Communication Via Data Products` and the hardware resources required by the algorithm :dune:`4 Algorithm hardware requirements`.
 Note that the input and output data-product specifications are matched with the corresponding types of the registered algorithm's function signature.
 In other words: